semiologic/xml-sitemaps/readme.txt

 == Change Log ==

-= 2.6 =
+= 3.0 =

-- Custom Posts now included in the sitemap
+- Custom Posts now included in the sitemap w/ Setting to exclude
 - Individual posts can be excluded now.
 Previously only pages could be
 - Update urls for Google and Bing sitemap pinging
 - WP 4.7.x compat